So I thought it was probably time to

 "People do that?"
 I exclaimed

-Wheels were turning and things started clicking in my head and in my heart.
-I loved books - my favorite part of singing had been the lyrics I'd joyfully and dutifully jotted down whenever the inspiration hit.
+and in my heart.
+I loved books - my favorite part of singing had been the

 I could do that.
 I could write books.
 Since then I've been creating stories, worlds, and characters.
 I wrote my very first completed book in paper and pencil when I was twelve years old.
 In middle school my best-friend and I wrote books all day long together switching off notebooks of stories between every period - this lasted into high school - where it died down considerably.